 About Me

 I never considered myself a writer, nor was I motivated to write about my life until my mom shared her personal essays with me.
-She was a nurse, and didn’t think of herself as a writer either.
-But the minute she retired, she felt a calling to get her stories out and signed up for a memoir writing class in Chicago.
+She was a nurse and didn’t think of herself as a writer either.
+But she felt a calling to flesh out her life through writing and wanted to leave a legacy of sorts so her daughters could learn more about who she was, outside of being a mom.
+A memoir writing class opened up with Beth Finke at the Chicago Cultural Center, where she wrote short, random stories from her life for four years.

 When I read my mom’s essays, I learned more about her and our family history than I had ever known or thought to ask.
 The essays captured her era, her character, her views and life lessons.
 They were evidence of her life, her love and her legacy.
 My mother had stacks of essays that she had bound and copied into simple booklets for my sister and me to treasure.